 The Supervisory Board co-ordinates the network-wide training activities and monitors the individual research projects.
 It consists of all of the primary supervisors, representatives of the Associated Partners, and a representative of the fellows.

 The representative of the fellows in both committees during the first half of the project was Anke Urbansky, Lund University (nominated until June 2016).
-Since June 2016, Dr. Ahmad Ahsan Nawaz from TU Dresden has served as representative of the fellows.
+Since June 2016 until the end of the project, Dr. Ahmad Ahsan Nawaz from TU Dresden served as representative of the fellows.